wilsonify/nemo-git-integration/README.md

 5. copy all *.nemo_action files to your ~/.local/share/nemo/actions or ```make install``` as mentioned above.

 6. Zenity is used for graphical dialogs. if you don't have it then you can install it with apt ```sudo apt install zenity```

+7. nemo-python is used for nemo extension columns. if you don't have it then you can install it with apt ```sudo apt install nemo-python```

 ![image](https://github.com/wilsonify/nemo-git-integration/assets/26659886/e41bb677-e998-4b50-9ddc-af0f1370aff1)